Asilvorcarp/miniGo/Readme.md

 when `compileStmt` compiles a statement of type `ReturnStmtAST`, it would check if the type of the expression matches the return type of the function.
 // Techniques like finding the func containing the return statement are needed.

+Relavant functions in class `Compiler`:

+- `bool matchType(string t1, string t2)`: check if two types match.
+- `bool isPtr(string t)`: check if a type is a pointer.
+- `string reduceDim(string t)`: reduce the dimension of a type by 1.
+- `string reduceDim(string t, int n)`: reduce the dimension of a type by n.
+- `string increaseDim(string t)`: increase the dimension of a type by 1.
+- `string inferType(pAST exp)`: infer the type of a expression.

 ### Const expression